Post updated: October 18, 2020

-Well, my friend, if you don’t think you can invest yourself in the scrolling that this article requires, I’ll offer you the short answer right here (how accommodating, right?): Yes, I highly recommend that you create a website for your freelance writing business—even if it’s just a simple one.Creating a website is a smart move for your #freelancewriting business.
+Well, my friend, if you don’t think you can invest time in scrolling through this article, I’ll offer you the short answer right here (how accommodating, right?): Yes, I highly recommend that you create a website for your freelance writing business—even if it’s just a simple one.Creating a website is a smart move for your #freelancewriting business.
 Here's why: Click To Tweet

 I get it—you’re probably telling yourself all of the same things I did when I was making the futile attempt to convince myself that a website just wasn’t for me.

 I’m not a web developer, I’m a writer.
 I have a LinkedIn profile where clients can find me.
-I can just use one of those online portfolio sites like Contently or something for sharing my work.
+I’ll just send them samples and information if they ask for that.

 I have an embarrassing confession to make: When I was just dipping my toes into the freelance waters, I used to send a resume (yes, a real resume) to potential freelance clients.
 I promise I’m blushing and cringing over here.

-As opposed to a platform like Contently (which I still think is great, by the way!) that pulls all of your work from all over the web, a personal website allows you to turn the spotlight on the written work that you’re most proud of—you know, the stuff that you want to put directly in front of clients’ eyeballs.
+As opposed to a platform like Contently (which I still think is great, by the way!) that pulls all of your work from all over the web, a personal website allows you to turn the spotlight on the written work that you’re most proud of.
+That’s the stuff that you want to put directly in front of clients’ eyeballs.

 In short, your website is always up and running—working hard on promoting you—even when you’re sleeping, on vacation, or watching “The Office” for the 14th time (guilty).

 For all of you newbie freelance writers that feel discouraged by the fact that you don’t have any published samples to share with prospective clients, it’s time to create your own opportunity.

 Alright, so hopefully I’ve convinced you of the many benefits of having a website for your freelance writing business.
-But, that likely leads you to another question: What makes for a good freelance writer website?
+But, that likely leads you to another question: How do you create a good freelance writer website?

-I’m by no means a website pro (seriously, that’s why I pay people to help me with things like that!), but there are a few basic tips that I think you should be sure to implement.
+I’m by no means a website pro (seriously, that’s why I pay people to help me with things like that), but there are a few basic tips that you should implement.

-That all starts with a solid “About Me” page (Melyssa Griffin has an awesome resource to help take some of the pain out of that process).
-As much as you want to tout your skills, experience, and accomplishments (and, you should!), make sure to also include some more personal elements about who you are outside of your professional life.
+That all starts with a solid “about” page.
+Melyssa Griffin has an awesome resource to help take some of the pain out of that process.
+As much as you want to tout your skills, experience, and accomplishments (and, you should), make sure to also include some more personal elements about who you are outside of your professional life.